PedroMiotti/LandingPage-Adeca/README.md

 # Landing-Page-Adeca

-Simple landing page written with HTMl, CSS and JS.
+Simple landing page written with HTML, CSS and JS.

 You can visit the website [here](https://adeca-landing-page.netlify.app).